kullrich/PolyPanner/README.md

 ### 2. POP construction

 The following three steps are done for each library: (1) SAM files are first converted to a tabular format using the ```utils/parse_bwa_sam.pl``` script, (2) read sides are paired using the ```utils/pair_reads.pl``` script, and (3) paired reads are transformed into POP files, which represent mapped reads in an efficient manner that allows quick queries on each library.

-Gzip compression is automitically applied when constructing and using POP files when filenames have a '.gz' suffix.
+POP files are internally compressed using gzip.

 ### 3. Removal of sequencing errors